matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 XXX: this section still in progress

+XXX: make it clear that "child rooms" here are not necessarily actually children...

 One use-case for spaces is to help manage power levels across a group of rooms.
 For example: "Jim has just joined the management team at my company.
 He should have moderator rights across all of the company rooms."